Mortgage

 6. Maturity date

-Some statements may include your maturity date, so you’ll know how close or far you are from paying off your entire balance.
+Some statements may include your maturity date, so you’ll know how close or far you are from paying your balance in full.
 Keep in mind that if you make extra payments, the date will be sooner since you’re paying off the loan faster.

 7. Interest rate

-Keep an eye on this section if you have an adjustable-rate mortgage (ARM), so you can know when your rate changes.
-Your loan servicer must send you notice of upcoming changes at least 60 days before the payment due date tied to the first and subsequent rate adjustments.
+Keep an eye on this section if you have an adjustable-rate mortgage (ARM), so you’re aware of rate changes.
+Your loan servicer is required to send you notice of upcoming changes at least 60 days before the payment due date tied to the first and subsequent rate adjustments.
 Paying attention to this information may help you decide if it’s time to refinance from an ARM to a fixed-rate loan.

 8. Prepayment penalty